-Mechanics who installed and worked on Ford friction products, such as clutches and brakes, are most at risk of developing these life-threatening illnesses.
+Mechanics who installed and worked on Ford friction products such as clutches and brakes are at the most risk of developing these life-threatening illnesses.

 Ford has dealt with a string of controversies and financial issues in recent decades.
 In 2001, the Firestone tires on Ford Explorers were recalled because of serious accidents involving vehicle rollovers in which at least 250 people were killed and 3,000 were seriously injured.
 The auto maker lost $2.1 billion paying for replacement tires.

 In 2006, it announced a major company restructuring, which included closing unprofitable plants and mortgaging assets to acquire $23.4 billion to finance product development.
 In order to regain some lost sales, it brought the Ford Taurus out of its short retirement in 2007 and the next year sold Jaguar and Land Rover.

 The company was praised in 2009 for avoiding bankruptcy and needing a government bailout, unlike its competitors General Motors Co. and Chrysler.
 While Ford remains one of America’s most successful companies — it ranked No. 10 on the Fortune 500 for 2017 — it continues to face mounting lawsuits and defend its past use of asbestos products.

 All branches of the military relied heavily on asbestos in the past, putting veterans at higher risk of developing mesothelioma and other asbestos-related diseases.